bioidiap/bob.pad.face/doc/other_pad_algorithms.rst

    $ bob pad --help

-This script is explained in more detail in :ref:`bob.pad.base.experiments`.
+This script is explained in more detail in :ref:`bob.pad.base`.

 Usually, it is a good idea to have at least verbose level 2 (i.e., calling ``bob pad --verbose --verbose``, or the short version ``bob pad -vv``).

 .. note:: **Running in Parallel**

-   To run the experiments in parallel, you can define an SGE grid or local host (multi-processing) configurations as explained in :ref:`running_in_parallel`.

-   In short, to run in the Idiap SGE grid, you can simply add the ``--dask-client sge`` command line option.
-To run experiments in parallel on the local machine, simply add the ``--dask-client local-parallel`` option.
+   To run the experiments in parallel, you can use an existing or (define a new) SGE grid or local host multiprocessing configuration.
+To run the experiment in the Idiap SGE grid, you can simply add the ``--dask-client sge`` command line option.
+To run experiments in parallel on the local machine, add the ``--dask-client local-parallel`` option.

+   See :ref:`this <bob.bio.base.vanilla_biometrics_advanced_features>` for more
+   details on dask configurations.

 Database setups and face PAD algorithms are encoded using